GavinHuttley/tib/source/notation.rst

 Throughout these notes, we rely on different formatting of text to provide semantic meaning.
 For instance ``a_variable`` has what is referred to as a literal style.
 Here's a table showing the font and notation styles used throughout and what they mean.

+..
+[1] All code has been executed using Jupyter.
+By default when you run a cell within Jupyter, it will display the last variable or unassigned output of a statement without the use of a print statement.
+This is not a standard function of all IDEs and may lead to differing displays.

 .. index:: notation

 .. csv-table:: Notation used